 Sunscreen Tips and Links

 The safest sunscreens are barrier sunscreens.
 These are sunscreens that use zinc oxide or titanium dioxide as the active ingredient, which sit on the skin to provide a shield from the sun.
 Since they are not absorbed systemically, I recommend using only these types of sunscreens* on infants (in addition to shielding clothing and hats).

 Do not use combination insect-repellent and sunscreen mixes.
 Insect repellents should not be applied more than once per day, and should not be applied to babies.
-For more information on insect repellents see
+For more information on insect repellents see here and here.

 *Here are some examples of sunscreens that use barrier (mineral) ingredients, in alphabetical order:

 |Here my son demonstrates proper beach attire with sunscreen (c) 2011|